In the immediate aftermath of a car accident, you may be feeling overwhelmed and anxious.

 If you have been in a crash in Mississippi, we hope that you will take action to seek medical care and retain legal counsel quickly.
 If you have not already filed an accident report, we urge you to do so immediately.
 Our lawyers can represent you in this process if necessary.

 Once you have filed a report, you need to obtain a copy of the Mississippi highway patrol accident report as a source of evidence; we can help you in doing this, too.
 Our lawyers know how to use police reports, and other sources of evidence, to build strong claims for our clients.
-To schedule a free consultation with our law office, please call us today or send us a message now.
+To schedule a free consultation with our law office, please call us at 877-714-4171, or send us a message now.